Email is hard.

 You can easily send emails in almost any web programming language in a single line of code - what's so hard about it?
 The hard part is actually getting those emails delivered to your recipients! 🙂

-I’ve had to address this issue with some of my clients for one of my products that allow the customer to configure their email settings – ie the FROM email address and the option use of an SMTP server to send the emails.
+I've had to address this issue with some of my clients for one of my products that allow the customer to configure their email settings - ie the FROM email address and the option use of an SMTP server to send the emails.
 I wound up writing a primer on email services to help them understand their options and why they mattered.
-That primer is now part of that product’s documentation, but I thought it might be useful to others who might stumble across it here.
+I thought it might be useful to others who might stumble across it here.

 What email to use as the FROM address is entirely a marketing decision, but it has technical implications (spam blocking).